mblayman/mattlayman.com/content/django-riffs/2022-02-06-setting-sites.md

 DEBUG = env("DEBUG")
 ```

-If you use a `.env` file,
-you will occasionally find a need to put secrets
-into this file
-for testing.
-Since the file can be a source for secrets,
-you should add this to `.gitignore`
-or ignore it
-in whatever version control system you use.
-As time goes on,
-the list of variables and settings will likely grow,
-so it's also a common pattern
-to create a `.env.example` file
-that you can use as a template
-in case you ever need to start
-with a fresh clone of your repository.

 ## My Preferred Settings Setup

-Now we've looked at multiple strategies
-and tools for managing settings.
-I've used many of these schemes
-on various Django projects,
-so what is my preferred setup?

 For the majority of uses,
 I find that working with `django-environ`